Showing 82 items

 Cape, Opera cape, circa late 1920s

 ... .
-While recuperating, she took a correspondence course in theory....
-While recuperating, she took a correspondence course in theory ...This velvet opera cape was worn by Agnes Emmeline "Dot" McCowan (nee Iredell, 1887-1969) to a reception for English aviatrix Amy Johnson in her North Road home in the early 1930s.
+While recuperating, she took a correspondence course in theory... of the spine.
+While recuperating, she took a correspondence course ...This velvet opera cape was worn by Agnes Emmeline "Dot" McCowan (nee Iredell, 1887-1969) to a reception for English aviatrix Amy Johnson in her North Road home in the early 1930s.
 Amy Johnson achieved worldwide fame in 1930 when she became the first woman to fly solo from England to Australia.
 Dot was the fourth child, and only surviving daughter, of Dr Charles Lesingham Maynard Iredell and Frances Keziah Iredell (née Hill), both formerly of Regents Park, London.
 Her parents had arrived in Australia in 1885 after Charles, a medical specialist, lost his money and house in the financial crash of 1880.
 In Melbourne, Charles established a reputation as an ear, nose and throat specialist and counted Dame Nellie Melba among his patients.
 Dot was schooled at Fairlight College in St Kilda.
 After falling from a tree at the age of twelve, she developed curvature of the spine.
 While recuperating, she took a correspondence course in theory and harmony of music with the Royal College of Music, London.
 She continued to pursue music after her recovery, ultimately winning an international scholarship to study piano and singing in Leipzig, Germany, but did not take up the offer due to her father's objections.
 She instead remained in Melbourne, where she put her skills to use as a music teacher.
 After her first fiancé disappeared at sea, Dot found happiness again with George Drummond.
 George owned a substantial property in Manjimup, Western Australia, and the couple planned to settle there after the wedding.
 It was not to be.
 Like many Australian men, George was killed in action on the Western Front during the First World War.
 It had become customary in George's wealthy family to give each son's bride a gift of one thousand pounds.
 Though Dot and George were never able to marry, the family nevertheless honoured the custom, and between their generous financial gift and her own teaching income, Dot was able to buy a well-appointed home at 9 North Road, Brighton for herself and her parents.
 The house remained in the family for many decades.
 In 1923, at the age of thirty-six, Dot met and fell in love with Alexander James McCowan.
 They were married on 28 February 1924; the reception was held in the North Road house.Salmon pink velvet opera cape with a padded collar and long fringe.
 Fastens at collar with a pair of circular metal clasps engraved with floral designs and accentuated with purple enamel.
 Silk lining.agnes emmeline iredell, agnes emmeline mccowan, opera cape, 1920s, 1930s, amy johnson -

 Federation University Historical Collection